pranav-ganesh/tp/docs/DeveloperGuide.md

 On the other hand, `Address`, `Gender`, `Age` and `Interest` are seen as complementary fields.
 Hence, they are non-compulsory.

-The current split of compulsory and non-compulsory fields allows us to maintain the minimal amount of information required by telemarketers while also improve user experience by reducing time required for users to type the command.
+The current split of compulsory and non-compulsory fields allows us to maintain the minimal amount of information required by telemarketers while also improving user experience by reducing time required for users to type the command.

 ### FindAll/FindAny feature